CamComDuck/pollinator-habitat/Design/UseCases.md

   - **Connected to**: BR2

 - **UC3: Temporarily Enabling/Disabling Path Options for Current Game Session**
   - **Explanation**: This use case provides optional flexibility by allowing activity leads to dynamically control which game paths are available during specific sessions.
 This functionality is important for managing special events, testing new features, or accommodating specific group needs without making permanent system changes.
+Paths may be closed for maintenance, construction, or other real-world problems.
   - **Actors**: Activity Lead
   - **Flow**:
     1. Activity Lead accesses the session management interface
     2. System displays current session status and available paths
     3. User starts a new game session or selects an existing active session
+    4. The activity Lead gives the players in the group a code to join a specific session.
-    4. User selects specific paths to disable for the current session
+    5. User selects specific paths to disable for the current session
-    5. System temporarily removes selected paths from the player interface
+    6. System temporarily removes selected paths from the player interface
-    6. User can re-enable paths during the session as needed
+    7. User can re-enable paths during the session as needed
-    7. System maintains all paths enabled by default
+    8. System maintains all paths enabled by default
-    8. User stops the session when activities are complete
+    9. User stops the session when activities are complete
-    9. System restores all paths to the default enabled state
+    10. System restores all paths to the default enabled state
   - **Connected to**: BR2

 - **UC4: Permanent Removal/Addition/Editing of Paths for All Future Sessions**